 6. Choosing the right team

 Working with other people who don’t care about quality, using outdated technology, writing code that doesn’t do what it’s supposed to.
 Lack of intellectual challenge in software development (or any other job) increases the risk of routine and lack of job satisfaction.
-Programming can be very dull if you do it the same way for a long time.
+Programming can be dull if you do it the same way for a long time.
 Programming is not just about coding; it’s about creating a new product, designing it, testing it, deploying it, managing it, and most importantly, selling it.

 The consequences of being unhappy at work